 Thousands evacuated as Mumbai braces for first cyclone in living memory

-Fears that city already ravaged by Covid-19 infections could see healthcare system further overwhelmed
+Fears city already ravaged by Covid-19 could see healthcare system further overwhelmed

 Fishermen carry an outboard motor after dismantling it from their boat ahead of a cyclonic storm that may hit the north Maharashtra and Gujarat coast.
 Photograph: Indranil Mukherjee/AFP